Southeast Regional Middle East and Islamic Studies Society

 On behalf of the entire organization, I also want to thank our Award Committee members, Dr. Ryan Lynch, Dr. Beverly Tsacoyianis, and Dr. Baris Kesgin, for their careful reading and evaluation of the submitted materials, as well as their insightful feedback.
 Their expertise, diligence, and careful consideration have played a pivotal role in recognizing and promoting excellence within our field.

 We are dedicated to continually expanding the frontiers of knowledge and fostering a deeper appreciation of the Middle East and Islamic Studies, and that is why we look forward to the exceptional contributions that will continue to emerge from our members!
-Thank you all
+Thank you all!

 SERMEISS Fall 2023 Meeting